 The November NFL public forum topic will be used; check the October Rostrum.

 There will be six preliminary rounds in the Public Forum division.
 The division will break to double octafinals.
-All public forum competition will occur at the Glenbrook South High School campus and conclude on Sunday night.
+All public forum competition will occur at the Glenbrook North High School campus and The Maple School.
+It will conclude on Sunday night.

 There will be multiple chambers of approximately 22 students in each, with semifinal and final sessions.
 NFL rules and time limits will apply; see the NFL website www.nflonline.org for further details.